Newborn head molding

 The bones of a newborn baby's skull are soft and flexible, with gaps between the plates of bone.

 The spaces between the bony plates of the skull are called

 .
-The and posterior are two gaps that are particularly large.
+The front () and back (posterior) are two gaps that are particularly large.
 These are the soft spots you can feel when you touch the top of your baby's head.

-During a head-first delivery, pressure on the head caused by the narrow birth canal (vagina and pelvic bones) may mold the head into an oblong shape.
-These gaps or spaces allow the baby's head to change shape.
+When a baby is born in a head-first position, pressure on the head in the birth canal may mold the head into an oblong shape.
+These spaces between the bones allow the baby's head to change shape.
 Depending on the amount and length of pressure, the skull bones may even overlap.

-These gaps or spaces also allow the brain to grow inside the skull bones.
+These spaces also allow the brain to grow inside the skull bones.
 They will close as the brain reaches its full size.

-Fluid may also collect in the baby's scalp (caput succedaneum) or blood may collect beneath the scalp (cephalohematoma).
+Fluid may also collect in the baby's scalp (caput succedaneum), or blood may collect beneath the scalp (cephalohematoma).
 This may further distort the shape and appearance of the baby's head.
 Fluid and blood collection in and around the scalp is common during delivery.
-It usually disappears after a few days.
+It will most often go away in a few days.